The Planted Pantry » Recipes » Crispy Polenta Fries

 Ingredients

-• Garlic Powder – Garlic powder works better than minced garlic for this recipe as minced garlic tends to burn with these cooking methods.
+• Garlic Powder – Garlic powder works better than minced garlic for this recipe, as minced garlic tends to burn with these cooking methods.

 • Salt – This helps bring out the flavors of the whole dish.